TNA World Championship: Reigns

-Overall, there have been 56 reigns shared among 32 wrestlers.
-The inaugural champion was Kurt Angle, who won the championship by defeating Christian Cage and Sting in a three-way match on May 13, 2007, at TNA's Sacrifice event.
+Overall, there have been 64 reigns shared among 39 wrestlers.
+The inaugural champion was Kurt Angle, who won the title by defeating Christian Cage and Sting in a three-way match on May 13, 2007, at TNA's Sacrifice event.
 Angle also holds the record for the most reigns, at six.
-Josh Alexander's first reign is the shortest at 3 minutes while his second reign is longest reign at + days.
-Tessa Blanchard is the only woman to ever win the world title.
-The title has been vacated six different times.
+Josh Alexander's first reign is the shortest at three minutes, whereas his second reign is the longest at 335 days.
+Tessa Blanchard is the only woman to ever win the championship.
+The title has been vacated seven different times.

-The current champion is Josh Alexander, who is in his second reign.
-He defeated Moose on April 23, 2022, at Rebellion in Poughkeepsie, New York.
+Frankie Kazarian is the current champion in his first reign.
+He defeated previous champion Mike Santana on the November 13, 2025 episode of TNA Impact! in Orlando, Florida.